Biological Sciences, Thesis, MS

 - International Students: $60 non-refundable application fee

 - Letter of Intent including research and teaching interests, career goals, names of potential faculty advisors, and interest in a teaching assistantship.
+(You will upload this after you have completed and submitted the online application.)

 - Before admission to the program, students should have completed at least four courses in biology and a combined total of three courses in the supporting areas of chemistry, calculus or physics.